boltex/leointeg/README.md

 ## Development version installation

-In addition to the above requirements, make sure you have Node.js and Git installed, then clone the sources and run `npm install` in a terminal to install the remaining development dependencies.
+In addition to the above requirements, **use Leo's 'devel' branch** (This is temporary until Leo's next release), make sure you have Node.js and Git installed, then clone the sources and run `npm install` in a terminal to install the remaining development dependencies.

 ![run extension](/resources/run-extension.png)